tonyli1121/Reddit-Analysis/index.md

 ### 3.1 Filter users

-We consider filter out the top 1%/5%/10%/25% most active users.
-Then take random 10%/15%/.../30% of users as subgraph to compare their result.
+We consider `filter out` the top 1%/5%/10%/25% `most active` users.
+Then take random 10%/15%/.../30% of users as subgraph to compare their result to save running time.
+As we see in plottings from above (1.5 plotting), after removing the nodes with deg<=1, the subgraph maintains same pattern as the full graph.

 ```
 # filtering and subgraphing